Skip to main content

 3D

-The Probe Tool
+Probe Tool

-Clicking anywhere on a comparative analysis result will activate the probe tool, allowing you directly measure the deviation at that location.
-The mean deviation and the number of polygons being sampled by the probe are displayed in teh lower left hand corner, near the color bar.
+Clicking anywhere on a Compare analysis result will activate the probe Tool, measuring the deviation at that location.
+The mean deviation and the number of polygons being sampled by the probe are displayed in the lower left hand corner, near the color bar.
+By adjusting the slider in the Attributes Panel, the size of the probe sphere can be changed to capture more or fewer polygons.

 Be aware that because the probe is spherical, it is possible to include features that might affect the mean deviation.